Virtualization-projects/rancher-labs-wiki/Process-handling.md

 >     public HandlerResult handle(ProcessState state, ProcessInstance process)

-The state field contained resource object(getResource())
+The state field contained resource object(getResource()).

 + Return: _HandlerResult_ Parameters:
-+ _shouldContinue_: If it's necessary to continue executing following containers.
++ _shouldContinue()_: If it's necessary to continue executing following containers.
 + _Key value pair_: The key value pair would be used to update resource.
 It would be represented by a nested map without the top level key(resource type itself).
 All the children resources can be updated as well.
 For example, assume InstanceHostMap has: Instance, Host, Data fields, and instance has field name, the map format would be:
 { Instance: { name: "xxx" ...}, Host: { ... }, Data: { ... } }
++ _withChainProcessName()_: This option would invoke a following action immediately, thus skip the unfavorable intermediate state, prevent it from seen by user.
+For example, this option is used by _instance.stop_ to skip the *Stopped* state when restart is required.
+It would invoke _instance.start_ immediately, without leaving room for *Stopped* state.

 ## AgentBasedProcessHandler